mhammell-laboratory/TEtranscripts/README.rst

     TEtranscripts --sortByPos --format BAM --mode multi -b RNAseq.bam --project sample_sorted_test

-Recommendations for TEToolkit input files
+Recommendations for TEtranscripts input files
 =========================================

-TEToolkit can perform transposable element quantification from alignment results (e.g. BAM files) generated from a variety of programs.
+TEtranscripts can perform transposable element quantification from alignment results (e.g. BAM files) generated from a variety of programs.
 Given the variety of experimental systems, we could not provide an optimal alignment strategy for every approach.
 Therefore, we recommend that users identify the optimal parameters for their particular genome and alignment program in order to get the best results.